-many industries and even the huge bazaar, the Sepasalar mosque and the Golestan palace.
+Here were many industries and as well as the huge bazaar, the Sepasalar-mosque and the Golestan-palace.

 This was a poor and tough neighbourhood where everyone knew everyone else and where friendship was more important than anything else.
 If an outsider came and tried to pick a quarrel, everybody gathered to get rid of the intruder.
 The code of honour was important.